Amazon in deal with German watchdog to overhaul marketplace terms

 By Douglas Busvine

-FRANKFURT, July 17 (Reuters) - Amazon has reached a deal with Germany's anti-trust authority to overhaul its terms of service for third-party merchants, who had complained of unfair treatment when selling through the world's biggest online retailer.
+FRANKFURT, July 17 (Reuters) - Amazon has reached a deal with Germany's anti-trust authority to overhaul its terms of service for third-party merchants, taking action to appease regulators as pressure on the e-commerce giant grows in Europe and the United States.

-The Federal Cartel Office said on Wednesday it was dropping a seven-month investigation after the U.S. e-commerce giant agreed to amend its Business Services Agreement that applies to merchants using its platform.
+The Federal Cartel Office said on Wednesday it was dropping a seven-month investigation after Amazon agreed to amend its Business Services Agreement that applies to merchants using its platform.

+The changes will apply not only to Germany, Amazon's No. 2 market after the United States, but also to its marketplaces in Britain, France, Italy and Spain , as well as its other worldwide sites in America and Asia, the German regulator said.

 "We have achieved far-reaching improvements for retailers on Amazon's marketplaces," cartel office chief Andreas Mundt said in a statement.
 "We are dropping our investigation."

-Responding, Amazon said the changes to its Business Solutions Agreement would clarify the rights and responsibilities of selling partners that account for 58% of physical merchandise sales on its platform.
+Responding, Amazon said the changes to its Business Solutions Agreement, to take effect in 30 days, would clarify the rights and responsibilities of selling partners that account for 58% of physical merchandise sales on its platform.

 "We'll continue working hard, investing heavily, and inventing new tools and services to help our selling partners around the world reach new customers and grow their business," said Amazon.